 To achieve arterial oxygen saturation of 93-95% (94-98% for children 6-11 years), oxygen should be administered by nasal cannulae or mask.
-In severe exacerbations, controlled low flow oxygen therapy using pulse oximetry to maintain saturation at 93-95% is associated with better physiological outcomes than with high flow 100% oxygen therapy should not be withheld if pulse oximetry is not available (Evidence D).
+In severe exacerbations, controlled low flow oxygen therapy using pulse oximetry to maintain saturation at 93-95% is associated with better physiological outcomes than with high flow 100% oxygen therapy389-391 (Evidence B).
+However, oxygen therapy should not be withheld if pulse oximetry is not available (Evidence D).
 Once the patient has stabilized, consider weaning them off oxygen using oximetry to guide the need for ongoing oxygen therapy.